aniket-chakraborty2001/Factorial_ANOVA/README.md

 * All the continuous column should be Normally distributed and
 * There will be Homogeneity of Variances between the elements of the design.

+#### 9.Checking The Normality of Continuous Response Variable:
+It is the first assumption that is to be satisfied to go in the future steps.
+The most well known test we use for checking Normality is **Shapiro test**.
+In R we can easily conduct the Shapiro test using the function **shapiro.test()**.
+In return we get a P-value from this test.
+Depending on the value, we accept the Null Hypotheis that The data is Normal if P-value is greater than 0.05.
+And thus we can say that the data is Normally distributed.

+#### 10. Checking The Homogeneity of Variance:
+Homogeneity of Variances does not mean that all the values respect to each group must have same Variances.
+It means that the Variances of each group is significantly not different.
+Now we can find the respevtive Variances using the **with()** and **tapply()** function and using 'var' as an argument.
+But using this we can not conclude that the Variances we get are Significatly Statistically Differnet or not.
+For this we use a test called **Bartlett Test**.
+In R we can conduct this test using the **bartlett.test()** function.
+This test also gives P-value.
+If our calculated P-value is grater than 0.05,then we conclude that the Variances of groups are significantly statistically same.